unform/unform/.github/CONTRIBUTING.md

 ### Skipping building process

-By default, Travis CI automatically run the building process whenever you push changes.
+By default, Travis CI automatically runs the building process whenever you push changes.
 If your commit is about documentation or meta files, you can override this behavior by adding a **[skip ci]** tag anywhere in a commit’s **footer**.
 This not only skips the marked commit, but also **all other commits** in the push.

 ### Why all these rules?